djourd1/trainR/content/docs/_index.md

 After the fourth chapter, you will understand the concept of wide and long formats and you will be able to change to reshape your data from one format to another.

+After the fifth chapter, you will be able to merge information scattered into different but related tables.